TheRealClarity/ramdiskF_maker/README.txt

 This is a project by dora2-iOS based on xerub's iLoader.
-All I've done was reverse engineer made_rdsk3 back to c and fixed a bug.
+All the modifications done by me are in no way related to dora, so they can't be responsabilized for my poor work if something goes wrong.
 More to come.

 [whats?]